HEFA Feedstock Risk: When Cheap Lipids Disappear

 Decision exposure matrix for feedstock and credit regimes

-Figure 5: Board-level decision matrix mapping feedstock and credit regimes to viable, marginal, fragile, and non-viable states.
+Figure 5: Board-level decision matrix mapping feedstock and credit regimes to Go, Conditional Go, Rework, and No-Go states.

 Required form